-- 23.1 To the extent permitted by law including by the Corporations Act 2001 (as if the provision of that Act concerning the indemnification of officers applied to the Company) and the Competition and Consumer Act 2010 (Cth), the Company must indemnify each person who is, or has been, a director or secretary of the Company against any liability arising directly or indirectly from the person serving or having served in that capacity: - 23.1.1 to any other person except for: - (a) a liability owed to the Company or a related body corporate; - (b) a liability for a pecuniary penalty or compensation order: - (c) a liability that is owed to someone (other than the Company or a related body corporate) which did not arise out of conduct in good faith; or - (d) liability which is covered by insurance; and - 23.1.2 for legal costs incurred in defending an action for liability incurred as a director or a secretary of the Company if the costs are not incurred: - (a) in defending or resisting proceedings in which the person is found to have a liability for which they could not be indemnified under clause 23.1.1; - (b) in defending or resisting criminal proceedings in which the person is found guilty;
+- 23.1 To the extent permitted by law including by the Corporations Act and the Competition and Consumer Act 2010 (Cth), the Company must indemnify each person who is, or has been, a director or secretary of the Company against any liability arising directly or indirectly from the person serving or having served in that capacity: - 23.1.1 to any other person except for: - (a) a liability owed to the Company or a related body corporate; - (b) a liability for a pecuniary penalty or compensation order made under the Corporations Act; - (c) a liability that is owed to someone (other than the Company or a related body corporate) which did not arise out of conduct in good faith; or - (d) liability which is covered by insurance; and

-- in defending or resisting proceedings brought by a regulator or a liquidator for a court order if the grounds for making the order are found by the court to be established; or - (d) in connection with proceedings for relief in which the court denies relief. - Clause 23.1.2(c) does not apply to costs incurred in responding to actions brought by a regulator or a liquidator as part of an investigation before commencing proceedings for the court order. - 23.3 To the extent allowed by Law, the Company may pay, or agree to pay, a premium in respect of a contract insuring a person who is or has been an Officer against a Loss incurred by the person as an Officer.
-Any premium will be paid in addition to any remuneration paid to a Director by the Company under this Constitution. - 23.4 The Company may enter into an agreement or deed with a person who is or has been an Officer about the matters referred to in this clause 33. - 23.5 The Company may agree to provide continuing access for a specified period after a person ceases to be an Officer to board papers, books, records or documents of the Company and any relevant related bodies corporate which relate to the period during which the person was an Officer.
+- 23.1.2 for legal costs incurred in defending an action for liability incurred as a director or a secretary of the Company if the costs are not incurred: - (a) in defending or resisting proceedings in which the person is found to have a liability for which they could not be indemnified under clause 23.1.1; - (b) in defending or resisting criminal proceedings in which the person is found guilty; - (c) in defending or resisting proceedings brought by ASIC or a liquidator for a court order if the grounds for making the order are found by the court to be established; or - (d) in connection with proceedings for relief to the person under the Corporations Act in which the court denies relief. - 23.2 Clause 23.1.2(c) does not apply to costs incurred in responding to actions brought by ASIC or a liquidator as part of an investigation before commencing proceedings for the court order. - 23.3 To the extent allowed by Law, the Company may pay, or agree to pay, a premium in respect of a contract insuring a person who is or has been an Officer against a Loss incurred by the person as an Officer.
+Any premium will be paid in addition to any remuneration paid to a Director by the Company under this Constitution. - 23.4 The Company may enter into an agreement or deed with a person who is or has been an Officer about the matters referred to in this clause 23.